Trump administration agrees to keep DC police chief in place, but with immigration enforcement order

 Chief had agreed to share immigration information

-Meanwhile, immigrant advocates in Washington were trying to advise immigrants on how to respond to the new policies.
+Meanwhile, advocates in Washington were trying to advise immigrants on how to respond.
 Anusce Sanai, associate legal director for the Washington-based immigrant nonprofit Ayuda, said they're still parsing the legal aspects of the policies.

 “Even with the most anti-immigrant administration, we would always tell our clients that they must call the police, that they should call the police," Sanai said.
 “But now we find ourselves that we have to be very careful on what we advise.”